• WORK

 photographer: j. solano

-The building adapts to a heterogeneous skyline, and faces a magnificent olive tree historical garden.
-The apartments, most of them duplex, open thoroughly to the views, protected by a wooden sliding screen.
-An urban square with a centennial Ponciana tree is created and serve as transitional space between public domain and the intimacy of the apartments.
+The building adapts to a heterogeneous skyline and faces a magnificent olive tree historical garden.
+The apartments, most of the duplex, open thoroughly to the views, protected by a wooden sliding screen.
+An urban square with a centennial Ponciana tree is created and serves as a transitional space between the public domain and the intimacy of the apartments.

 DENTAID OFFICES